-NUI exemption from a prior year: If you have a copy of the letter granting your NUI exemption please post this to us.
-If you no longer have a copy of this letter then you will be required to contact NUI directly to advise them that you are reapplying to CAO.
+NUI exemption from a prior year: You must contact NUI directly (firstname.lastname@example.org) to advise them that you are re-applying to CAO.
 They will need your new CAO application number.

 University of Limerick/Mary Immaculate College exemption from a prior year: CAO do not record exemptions that have been granted by University of Limerick or Mary Immaculate College.
 These exemptions will not appear on your CAO application.
 You should contact these HEIs directly for guidance.